Phone-GWP-group

 Accurate measurements and requirements

-Optical assemblies, deployable mechanisms, RF hardware, and flight electronics all have different tolerances for vibration, shocks, temperature changes, and humidity.
+Good packaging requires knowing where the satellite’s mass is concentrated, which parts are most sensitive, and how forces move through it during handling and transport.
+Optical assemblies, deployable mechanisms, RF hardware, and flight electronics all react differently to vibration, shocks, temperature changes, and humidity.

 Satellite packaging